 6. Enough Sleep

-Sleep is not only good for reducing your bad cholesterol but for almost every aspect of your health.
+Sleep is good not only for reducing your bad cholesterol but also for almost every aspect of your health.
 Lack of sleep has been related to obesity, as it affects the balance of the hormones that regulate hunger – leptin, and ghrelin.

 7. Stop Smoking